Business tutorials and tips.

 HubSpot CRM (Web, Mac, Windows, iOS, Android)

 If you use multiple apps within your company and want a CRM to integrate with them, there’s no better choice than HubSpot CRM.
-The mammoth App Marketplace has over 600 integrations available to various levels of HubSpot plans (e.g., Marketing Hub) with free-plan CRM users able to choose from over 150 apps in categories such as eCommerce, analytics, events, finance, project management, and customer success.
-Not only that, but many of these apps also provide free editions, which provides greater accessibility for small businesses with limited resources.
+The mammoth App Marketplace has over 900 integrations available to various levels of HubSpot plans (e.g., Marketing Hub) with CRM free users able to choose from over 800 apps in categories such as eCommerce, analytics, events, finance, project management, and customer success.
+Not only that, but many of these third-party apps provide free editions, which allows greater accessibility for small businesses with limited resources.
+And the new, included Operations Hub provides additional data sync features for a select group of apps.

 The CRM is forever free and includes unlimited users and room for up to one million contacts.
 Included are deal tracking, landing pages, live chat/chatbot, basic email marketing, and a ticketing feature for tracking service requests.
 All of these are designed to provide a taste of their meatier Sales, Marketing, and Service Hubs, which provide advanced features at tiered pricing.